pcshowme/Grounding/Grounding-NeuroIndex-Integration.md

 - Use Markdown in `Grounding` for human-readable docs; use JSON in `NeuroIndex` for structured data.
 - Generate periodic reports from `NeuroIndex` and save them in both repos for traceability.
 - Reference `NeuroIndex` lists in project documentation for rapid recall and creative expansion.
+- **Onboarding:** Ensure new contributors understand the importance of keeping `Grounding` and `NeuroIndex` in sync.
+Both systems are mutually beneficial and should be updated together for maximum creative and operational effectiveness.

 ---